viv-dev/notes/kubernetes.md

 ### Service

 A service is a static IP address that is attached to each pod.
-The lifecycle of the service and the pod are not connected, so if the pod dies the service will remain and the new pod can be attached to the same IP address.
+The lifecycle of the service and the pod are not connected, so if the pod dies the service will remain and the new pod can be attached to the same service.
+As such, services are the primary method for exposing communication to a pod, as a service

 In a cluster, the service will also map pods accross nodes and act as a load balancer, directing a request from one pod to the most suitable pod instance currently running.